-We live in a digital world–well, most of our important documents do.
-Even today there are some documents that have to be kept in paper form.
-A will is an example.
-This begs the question, what happens when you lose your original will?
-Or what happens if you cannot locate the original will for a loved one who passed away?
+However, some documents, such as wills, must be kept in paper form.
+This raises a concern: what happens when the original will is lost or destroyed?
+Or what if you cannot locate the original will of a loved one who has passed away?

-Lost or Destroyed Wills in Texas
+Admission of Lost or Destroyed Wills in Texas

 Challenges Presented by Lost or Destroyed Wills

-This difficulty equates to extra time, energy, and costs.
-This is especially true if there is a dispute as to the validity of the will, such as will contest litigation.
+This difficulty equates to extra time, energy, and costs, particularly if there is a dispute as to the validity of the will, such as will contest litigation.

 In such cases, the execution of the will or contents of the will may not be proven, and the lost or destroyed will may not be admitted to probate.
 The result is that the decedent is found to have died without a will, even though he or she may have actually executed a valid will.

 This means that the decedent’s estate may have to proceed as an intestate probate administration.